EOEPCA/deployment-guide/docs/prerequisites/kubernetes.md

 These credentials (`regcred`) can then be referenced as an _imagePullSecret_ in the relevant _PodSpec_ of any workloads running in the `processing` namespace.

-> NOTE.
+!!! note
     Your Kubernetes distribution may provide other means for configuring cluster-wide container registry credentials - e.g. directly within the container runtime of each node within your cluster - as illustrated below with the `--registry-config` option of the `k3d` cluster creation.

 ## Quick Start